 The Student Government Association is the voice of the student body of more than 20,000 students attending MTSU.
 The Student body has representation in almost all facets of campus life from University Standing Committees to Homecoming Events.

 There are many ways that you can get involved and be a voice for the students at MTSU.
+Elections for Executive Board and Senators take place in the spring semester of each academic year.
+Applications for Student Trustee are available during each spring semester.

 The Executive Branch is responsible for the proper administration of the SGA, for the development of policy and the implementation of legislation.
 It is composed of elected officials and appointed officials.